 Trump trial in E. Jean Carroll defamation case delayed because of sick juror

-The trial in the defamation case brought by the writer E. Jean Carroll against former President Donald Trump was delayed on Monday because of a sick juror, pushing back Trump's plans to testify.
+The trial in the defamation case brought by the writer E. Jean Carroll against former President Donald Trump was delayed on Monday because of a sick juror, pushing back the proceedings until after Tuesday's New Hampshire primary.

 Judge Lewis Kaplan said the juror was not feeling well en route to court Monday morning.
 Alina Habba, an attorney for Trump, said she too was feeling ill and had a fever.
 She said she had dinner with her parents three days ago, and they have since been diagnosed with COVID-19.
 She says Michael Madaio, another Trump attorney, had been exposed as well.